Social, Personality, and Affective Science Psychology Graduate Concentration

 Career opportunities: Graduates have been accepted by doctoral programs at respected institutions including, among others, Stanford, UC Berkeley, UC Irvine, UC Santa Cruz, UC Davis, Arizona State University, Yale University, the University of British Columbia, and the University of North Carolina at Chapel Hill.
 At the Master's level, former students work in such diverse occupations as survey research, evaluation of social programs, environmental education, market research, conflict mediation, and community college teaching.

-Admission criteria: The applicant should have a strong background in psychology, including social psychology, research methods, and statistics.
+Admission criteria: The applicant should have a strong background in psychology, including social or personality psychology, or affective science, research methods, and statistics.
 Research experience is desirable, and people in mid-career are encouraged to apply.
 Applications are due by February 1 for the following fall semester.
 (Late applications may be accepted if space is available).
+The GRE is not required.

 Research Laboratories